A reader wrote to me asking why small businesses fail. He wrote to me the following comment that I would like to address:

 So let’s digest and address this reader’s comment/concern.
 I’ll start with an example from one of my clients.

-Where Are Your Profits?
+Where Are Your Business’s Profits?
+What Every Entrepreneur Must Know About Profitability

 My client initially called me last summer wondering if I could help him with marketing and, in turn, scaling his business.

-In the early stage of our conversation, I asked him how profitable his business was in 2017 and year to date in 2018.
+In the early stage of our conversation, I asked him how profitable his business was in 2017 and the year to date in 2018.
 He advised that his company made $200,000 in 2017.

 We then got to talking about how he was investing his profits.
-Although his business was profitable, according to the income statement as prepared by his accounting firm, he didn’t know where his profits were.
+Although his business was profitable, according to the income statement prepared by his accounting firm, he didn’t know where his profits were.

 He hadn’t taken any money out of the business, other than his salary.
 So although the income statement showed a profit, he didn’t see those dollars or know how to track where those dollars were.

-I worked with my client on establishing a number of cash buckets to better manage his cash flow and then worked with him on the accounting side of his business so that he could better track the in- and outflows of cash into the business.
+I worked with my client on establishing a number of cash buckets to better manage his cash flow and then worked with him on the accounting side of his business so that he could better track the in-and outflows of cash into the business.

 Back to the reader’s comment, “Profit is meaningless if it doesn’t last or isn’t at a minimum somehow leveraged for perpetuity.